manasvimk/Quantum-Key-Distribution-QKD-Secure-Messaging-Simulator/README.md

 5)AES-256 Encrypted Chat: A practical application layer that uses the quantum-generated key to encrypt and decrypt text messages using AES-CTR mode.

+6)Hardware Noise Simulation: Integrated a Depolarizing Error model using qiskit_aer to simulate the imperfections of real-world quantum processors (NISQ era).

+7)AI-Driven Threat Detection: Implemented a Machine Learning (Decision Tree) layer to analyze error patterns and distinguish between environmental decoherence and active "Intercept-and-Resend" attacks.

 The Protocol Logic:

 Quantum Phase: Alice sends qubits and  Bob measures them.